t3n0/transfer-matrix-method/README.md

 - as a python package via `from tmm.material import Material`

 ### Shell command usage
-Invoking the 'tmm-tool' from the command line is the easiest way to start using tool.
+Invoking the `tmm-tool` from the command line is the easiest way to start using tool.
 Simply type in the terminal

 `tmm-tool <my_input_file>` (for the pip installation case), or